maildev/maildev/README.md

       --disable-web                   Disable the use of the web interface.
 Useful for unit testing --hide-extensions <extensions>  Comma separated list of SMTP extensions to NOT advertise (STARTTLS, SMTPUTF8, PIPELINING, 8BITMIME)
-      -o, --open                      Open the Web GUI after startup -v, --verbose
+      --store-limit <limit>           Limit the number of stored messages -o, --open                      Open the Web GUI after startup -v, --verbose
       --silent